 4. Understand the Daily or Per Diem Rate

 Per diem is the Latin for “per day” or “for each day” and it is always a good idea to understand what the cost per person is per day.
-More importantly, it is important to understand what that daily rate include?
+More importantly, it is important to understand what that daily rate includes.
 The rate you pay depends on many variables.
-These include: Itinerary, Time of Year, Cruise line star rating and location and size of your stateroom
+These include Itinerary, Time of Year, Cruise line star rating and location and size of your stateroom.

-It is difficult yo get average per diem rates and there are so many factors that need to be factored in.
-Nevertheless, you could be paying anywhere between $200 to $5,000 per person per day depending on the grade of the cruise line and the amenities being provided.
+It isn’t easy to get average per diem rates, and so many factors need to be factored in.
+Nevertheless, you could pay between $200 to $5,000 per person daily, depending on the cruise line’s grade and the amenities provided.

-Always check your per diem rate and you will be surprised at the results.
-Don’t forget to add in all those extras to get a true picture of the rate and ensure you are getting the best cruise deal.
+Always check your per diem rate, and you will be surprised at the results.
+Don’t forget to add in all those extras to get an accurate picture of the rate and ensure you get the best cruise deal.